enonic/old-xp-doc/doc/tutorials/my-first-app/index.rst

   pro-tips
   next-steps

-The screenshot below shows the Content Manager interface with content on the left and a site preview on the right.
+The screenshot below shows the Content Studio interface with content on the left and a site preview on the right.

 .. image:: images/screenshot-preview.png